Leasehold Knowledge Partnership

 • Ground rent scandal

-• Donate
+• Subletting

-You are here: Home / Latest News / Tchenguiz’s Israeli ‘military intelligence’ operators Black Cube ‘were employed by Harvey Weinstein over sex accusations’
+You are here: Home / News / Tchenguiz’s Israeli ‘military intelligence’ operators Black Cube ‘were employed by Harvey Weinstein over sex accusations’

 Tchenguiz’s Israeli ‘military intelligence’ operators Black Cube ‘were employed by Harvey Weinstein over sex accusations’

-November 9, 2017 By admin
+November 9, 2017 // by Sebastian O'Kelly

 Like Vincent Tchenguiz, Harvey Weinstein has employed the services of ex-Israeli military intelligence operatives in Black Cube.
 But has he paid their bill?